 After you have successfully open Services, follow the instructions below.

-- Locate the QuickbooksDBXX by clicking on the Name column in order to sort the services in an alphabetical order.
+- Locate the QuickbooksDBXX by clicking on the Name column in order to sort the services in alphabetical order.

 - Right-click on the service and click on Properties.